bazelbuild/bazelisk/README.md

   releases can be specified via `latest-1`, `latest-2` etc.
 - A version number like `0.17.2` means that exact version of Bazel.
 It can also be a release candidate version like `0.20.0rc3`.
-- `last_green` refers to the Bazel binary that was built as part of the most recent successfull run on [Bazel CI](https://buildkite.com/bazel/bazel-bazel).
+- `last_green` refers to the Bazel binary that was built at the most recent commit that passed [Bazel CI](https://buildkite.com/bazel/bazel-bazel).
 Ideally this binary should be very close to Bazel-at-head.

 In the future I will add support for release candidates and for building Bazel from source at a given commit.